EttusResearch/uhd/host/docs/usrp2.rst

 Using the MIMO Cable
 ------------------------------------------------------------------------
-The MIMO cable allows two USRP devices to share reference clocks, time synchronization, and the ethernet interface.
+The MIMO cable allows two USRP devices to share reference clocks, time synchronization, and the Ethernet interface.
-One of the devices will sink its clock and time references to the MIMO cable.
+One of the devices will sync its clock and time references to the MIMO cable.
 This device will be referred to as the slave, and the other device, the master.

 * The slave device acquires the clock and time references from the master device.
 * The master and slave may be used individually or in a multi-device configuration.
-* External clocking is optional, and should only be supplied to the master device.
+* External clocking is optional and should only be supplied to the master device.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Shared ethernet mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In shared ethernet mode,
+In shared Ethernet mode,
-only one device in the configuration can be attached to the ethernet.
+only one device in the configuration can be attached to the Tthernet.

 * Clock reference, time reference, and data are communicated over the MIMO cable.
-* Both master and slave must have different IPv4 addresses in the same subnet.
+* Master and slave must have different IPv4 addresses in the same subnet.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Dual ethernet mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In dual ethernet mode,
+In dual Ethernet mode,
-both devices in the configuration must be attached to the ethernet.
+both devices in the configuration must be attached to the Ethernet.

 * Only clock reference and time reference are communicated over the MIMO cable.
-* Both master and slave must have different IPv4 addresses in different subnets.
+* The master and slave must have different IPv4 addresses in different subnets.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configuring the slave